seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **FRIAR THOMAS**
 It rested in your grace
 To unloose this tied-up justice when you pleased:
-And it in you more dreadful would have seem’d
+And it in you more dreadful would have seem'd
 Than in Lord Angelo.

 **DUKE VINCENTIO**
 I do fear, too dreadful:
-Sith ’twas my fault to give the people scope,
+Sith 'twas my fault to give the people scope,
-’Twould be my tyranny to strike and gall them
+'Twould be my tyranny to strike and gall them
 For what I bid them do: for we bid this be done,
 When evil deeds have their permissive pass
 And not the punishment.
 Therefore indeed, my father,